jamietanna/nggroup/README.md

 - autocomplete
 - groups can contain groups?
 - circular refs?
-- pipe through to email/other cmd
+- pipe through to email
+  - on:
+    - new user
-  - user can choose what?
+    - user added to site/group
-  - format string
+    - manual (server maintenance)
+	- removed (for each?)
 - error function